Thoracic outlet syndrome: Signs and symptoms

 TOS affects mainly the upper limbs, with signs and symptoms manifesting in the shoulders, neck, arms and hands.
 Pain can be present on an intermittent or permanent basis.
 It can be sharp/stabbing, burning, or aching.
 TOS can involve only part of the hand (as in the pinky and adjacent half of the ring finger), all of the hand, or the inner aspect of the forearm and upper arm.
 Pain can also be in the side of the neck, the pectoral area below the clavicle, the armpit/axillary area, and the upper back (i.e., the trapezius and rhomboid area).
 Discoloration of the hands, one hand colder than the other hand, weakness of the hand and arm muscles, and tingling are commonly present.

 Only 1% of people with carpal tunnel syndrome have concomitant TOS.

 Repetitive motions can cause enlargement of muscles which causes compression of veins.
 Besides, overuse injury of the upper limbs causes swellings, small bleeding, and subsequent fibrosis which would cause the thrombosis of the subclavian vein, leading to Paget–Schroetter disease or effort-induced thrombosis.

 TOS can be related to cerebrovascular arterial insufficiency when affecting the subclavian artery.
 It also can affect the vertebral artery, in which case it could produce vision disturbances, including transient blindness, and embolic cerebral infarction.

 TOS can also lead to eye problems and vision loss as a circumstance of vertebral artery compression.
 Although very rare, if compression of the brain stem is also involved in an individual presentation of TOS, transient blindness may occur while the head is held in certain positions.

 If left untreated, TOS can lead to neurological deficits as a result of the hypoperfusion and hypometabolism of certain areas of the brain and cerebellum.

-TOS has similar symptoms to pectoralis minor syndrome (PMS), which usually results from compression of the braxial plexus beneath the pectoralis minor muscle (while neurogenic TOS is caused by compression of the same nerves above the clavicle).
-Unlike TOS there is typically few headaches or neck pain in patients with PMS only, instead with pain in the chest area.
+TOS has similar symptoms to pectoralis minor syndrome (PMS), which usually results from compression of the brachial plexus beneath the pectoralis minor muscle (while neurogenic TOS is caused by compression of the same nerves above the clavicle).
+Unlike TOS there are typically few headaches or neck pain in patients with PMS only, instead there is pain in the chest area.
 Initially, it was believed that 95 percent of patients with TOS had nerve compression in the scalene area, but in the twenty-first century it is now recognized that the majority have nerve compression under the pectoralis minor, either by itself or in addition to the scalene area.
 One study of 100 patients diagnosed with neurogenic TOS found that 75 percent had neurogenic PMS and 30 percent in fact had PMS without TOS.